datanav/docs/documentation/data-synchronization/data-synchronization-patterns.rst

 Avoid duplicates
 ^^^^^^^^^^^^^^^^

-There are several measure we need to implement to avoid duplicate insert entries in customer systems:
+There are several measures we need to implement to avoid duplicate insert entries in customer systems:

 **Counteract change and dependency tracking:**